rust-lang/rfcs/text/0000-coroutines.md

 ```

 Coroutines may also have parameters; in this case the first invocation of the coroutine binds passed-in
-parameters to the declared arguments, here - a1, a2 ans a3.
+parameters to the declared arguments, here - a1, a2 and a3.
 Parameters passed on subsequent invocations
 are returned as a tuples from **yield** expressions:
 ```rust
 let coro2 = |a1, a2, a3| {